TrackerControl/auto-app-consent/README.md

    For example, for Firebase Analytics: `.setExcludedLibraries(new String[]{"firebase_analytics"})`.
    You can see the identifiers of all currently managed libraries through `consentManager.getManagedLibraries()`.
+6. By extending the class `net.kollnig.consent.library.Library`, you can hook connect further libraries.
+Use the `setCustomLibraries()` method of the `ConsentManager.Builder` to include them, e.g. `.setCustomLibraries(new Library[]{new CustomLibrary()})`.

 You can check the example project in `app/` to see how the library is used.

 ## Details

-This tool interacts with third-party libraries in three ways: 1) by setting options in the `AndroidManifest.xml` file, 2) by calling functions of the third-party library directly (through Reflection), 3) by intercepting method calls to the third-party library and either adding more privacy-preserving options or preventing the call to that function altogether.
+This tool interacts with third-party libraries in three ways: 1) by setting options in the `AndroidManifest.xml` file, 2) by calling functions of the third-party library directly (through Reflection), and 3) by intercepting method calls to the third-party library and either adding more privacy-preserving options or preventing the call to that function altogether.

 The third method is the most invasive and only taken when no alternatives are available.
 It relies on [YAHFA](https://github.com/PAGalaxyLab/YAHFA) (Yet Another Hook Framework for ART) to hook functions of third-party libraries.
 Since YAHFA is only compatible with Android 7–12, lower Android versions are not supported by the library.
 This might be addressed in future versions of this library.

 The following gives more details on how this tool interacts with third-party libraries.